 - Weak pulse

-3. Spinal Muscular Atrophy
+3. Spinal Muscular Atrophy (SMA)

-Spinal Muscular Atrophy (SMA) is a hereditary genetic disease that may shorten the lifespan of your Maine Coon kitten.
+Spinal Muscular Atrophy (SMA) is a hereditary genetic disorder that causes the progressive loss of spinal cord motor neurons, leading to muscle wasting and weakness.

+The disease is not thought to be fatal nor painful but will cause weakened muscle development.
 It occurs when there is a loss of motor neurons in a cat’s lower spinal cord and muscle deterioration in its hindlimbs.

 SMA is characterized by a cat’s progressive instability, unsteady gait, and posture abnormalities.

-Maine Coon kittens with SMA will lead normal, happy lives, as long as they are kept indoors since their mental functions remain completely normal.
+Maine Coon kittens with SMA can lead normal, happy lives, provided they are kept indoors, since their mental functions remain completely normal.
+Owners should not let kittens or cats with this condition outside since they require a higher level of care.

 When purchasing an expensive Maine Coon kitten, ask your cat breeder for evidence that their breeding cats are free of this genetic defect.